plr108-zz/web-perf/README.md

 ####The time necessary to resize pizzas in /views/pizza.html has been reduced.

-Optimizations and changes made:

 * The calculations used to determine pizza sizes have been greatly simplified.
 See inline comments in /views/js/main.js for details.

 ####All content has a framerate of 60 fps or better when scrolling in /views/pizza.html.

-Optimizations and changes made:

 * Different pizza image files are used for randomPizzaContainer and mover classes.
 The image file for the mover class been resized to 77px x 100px and compressed.